ZzBombardierzZ/DayZ_Epoch_Russian_Roulette/readme.md

 * Completely rewrote the entire script.
 * Fixed some bugs.

+# Demo Video
+### You should watch me! - https://youtu.be/CkIUTXGNyUU

+## Features:
+* Players can play Russian Roulette solo or with nearby players.
+* The script will automatically detect if the player has a revolver and ammo.
+* The script will load the revolver ammo into random chambers of the revolver.
+* If playing multiplayer mode, the script will shuffle the players playing and begin a "turn" system.
+This will go in the same order until players die or there is only one player left.
+* Whether you're playing single player or multiplayer, at each "turn" the script will spin the revolver's cylinder and if it lands on a loaded chamber, the selected player will die when the gun fires.
+* The game ends when there the player who started the game dies or there is no ammo left.

 ## Install instructions:
 1. Download this repository.
 2. Copy the two SQF files from the scripts folder into a scripts folder in your mission root, ie `DayZ_Epoch_11.Chernarus` folder so the path looks like this: `mpmissions\your_instance\scripts\`